 The reason I created this blog is because I have 100s of workout DVDs and the collection just keeps growing.
 There are currently 1000+ work out reviews on this blog—and I still have tons of workouts to review.
 I also have exercise ADHD—so I rarely do a workout frequently enough to remember it in detail.
 Pre-blog I kept track of things on paper, but that was unwieldy and I was inconsistent about recording things plus I misplaced them.
 So I decided a database was the answer.
 And that’s what this blog is—a database of the workouts I own (and in the past few years workouts that I have streamed or done on YouTube).

 The reviews have changed (evolved) over the years and gotten better.
-I try to be unbiased—but remember, I am one person and this blog contains my opinions.
+I try to be unbiased—but I am one person and this blog contains my opinions.
 You may love a workout that I hate.
 And I may hate a trainer you love.
-But I need an accurate account of how I feel about a workout since, believe or not, I reference this blog a lot.
+But I need an accurate account of how I felt about a workout since I reference this blog a lot.
 I don’t just write it, I constantly reference it to create my own workout rotations.
 I decided to make it accessible to anyone interested since I still scour the internet for information about a workout I am interested in purchasing.
 And frequently when I do find reviews, they don’t contain all of the information I am looking for.
 So hopefully this is useful to others trying to make workout purchase decisions.

+I have a Current & Upcoming page that I update about once a month.
+It will tell you what I have in the works.
 Finally, you can email me at firstname.lastname@example.org if you have any questions or comments.